saivachandran/kubernetes-learn/kubernets-theory.md

             scheduler decide which specific pod have to place, first look request check how much resource application need schedule a pod

             scheduler just decide which pod goes to which node, process actually does the scheduling is kueblet.

+         3. controller manager

+             pod dies any node controller manger detects state changes like crashes , try to recover pod state asap for this controller manager make the request to scheduler to recreate pod

+         4. Etcd

+            Etcd is a key value store of the cluster state,  Etcd is a cluster brain, cluster changed store in etcd key value store, example pod creatred or pod dies all details store

+            all contiller manager scheduler works because of  data

+            Application data not stored in etcd key value store

+            Etcd store must be relaible store are replicated , kubernetes usually made multiple masters , apcourse api server act as load balancer etcd replicated across master